denisesato/InteractiveProcessDriftDetectionFW/README.md

 # InteractiveProcessDriftDetectionFW
 This is a public repository for Interactive Process Drift Detection (IPDD) Framework, a tool for detecting process drifts in process models.

+# Installation from source-code repository
+This installation process was tested on a Windows 10 machine.

+After you cloned the git repository, you can install the dependencies using the requirements.txt file (using pip): pip install -r requirements.txt

+Pygraphviz library do not install using pip in windows machines.
+Because of this the line for pygraphviz (in requirements.txt) is commented and there is a file named pygraphviz_windows.txt to help you with the installation.

+# Docker installation
+It is possible to install IPP via docker using the Dockerfile.
+If you need any help there is also a file named docker_help.txt

 # Running the web interface
-After you cloned the git repository, you can install the dependencies using the requirements.txt file.

 You can start the IPDD web interface by running the file index.py.

 The application will be accessible by any browser using the URL http://localhost:8050/.
-Some event logs from the Business Process Drift dataset (https://data.4tu.nl/articles/dataset/Business_Process_Drift/12712436 - Reference http://eprints.qut.edu.au/83013/) are available, but the user can upload any XES file.
+72 event logs containing drifts are available for download at Business Process Drift dataset (https://data.4tu.nl/articles/dataset/Business_Process_Drift/12712436 - Reference http://eprints.qut.edu.au/83013/).

 Steps for analyzing drifts using IPDD:
 1) Check if the event log is listed.
 If not, the user can drop an XES file, then IPDD will include it on the list.